ADVERTISEMENT

 The Many Meanings Of 'Only'

-English language joke about word "only"
+English language joke highlighting the word "only" in a sentence, illustrating humorous language nuances.

 shadowwraiths Report